-As Artistic Director of the Ririe-Woodbury Dance Company Daniel has created multiple original works for the stage, installation pieces at the Utah Museum of Contemporary Art entitled Kinetic Spaces, (2013) and Invisible Gaze (2015), and was the video designer for their production of Flabbergast and Joanna Kotze’s Star Mark.
+As Artistic Director of the Ririe-Woodbury Dance Company Daniel has created multiple original works for the stage, installation pieces at the Utah Museum of Contemporary Art entitled Kinetic Spaces, (2013), Invisible Gaze (2015), and Interstice (2016) and was the video designer for their production of Flabbergast and Joanna Kotze’s Star Mark.
 As an independent artist his choreography has been produced by the 92nd Street Y Harkness Dance Festival, the Inside/Out series at Jacob’s Pillow, the Dance Complex (Cambridge, MA), and by East Tennessee State University.
 He has presented two full evening concerts at Joyce SoHo (NYC) and his project based company performed at various festivals and venues in New York including Judson Church, Dancenow, White Wave, the 92nd Street Y’s Fridays at Noon and Sundays at Three, Topaz Arts, and University Settlement.
 Daniel has been commissioned to choreograph new work for many companies, universities, and festivals; including the Summer Stages Dance Festival (Concord, MA), the VIA Dance Collective (NYC) , the d9 Dance Collective (Seattle) and the Zenon Dance Company (Minneapolis) where his piece Storm was named “Best Dance Performance of 2012” by Minneapolis City Pages.
 He received a choreographic fellowship from the Summer Stages Dance Festival and has been the artist in residence at the Silo at Kirkland Farm three times.
 Daniel is a recipient of Dance Theater Workshop’s Outer/Space Creative Residency and of Topaz Arts Solo Flight Creative Residency.
 He has created over 15 new works on students in workshop situations.
-In Salt Lake City Daniel has shown his own work at Mudson and 12 Minutes Max and choreographed The Pearl Fishers at the Utah Opera.
+In Salt Lake City Daniel has shown his own work at Mudson and 12 Minutes Max and choreographed The Pearl Fishers (2015) and Aida (2016) at the Utah Opera.